aranm/time-travel/README.md

 time-travel
 ===========

-An implementation of undo and redo using the memento/command pattern
+An implementation of undo and redo using the memento/command pattern.